Kentico/xperience-algolia/README.md

 }
 ```

 > :warning: The fields `documentName` and `thumbnail` used in this example are not present in all Algolia indexes!
 If you follow this example, make sure you are using fields present in your index.
-See the [Source attribute](#source-attribute) to find out how the `thumbnail` field was defined.
+See the [sample search model](#determining-the-pages-to-index) to find out how these fields were defined.

 This is the final result of adding our custom CSS and template: